The Chart for Atlassian Corporation Plc (TEAM) Is Flashing Mixed Signals

 Analysts’ Opinion of TEAM

-Many brokerage firms have already submitted their reports for TEAM stocks, with KeyBanc Capital Markets repeating the rating for TEAM by listing it as a “Overweight.”
-The predicted price for TEAM in the upcoming period, according to KeyBanc Capital Markets is $442 based on the research report published on December 22nd of the previous year 2021.
+Many brokerage firms have already submitted their reports for TEAM stocks, with Citigroup repeating the rating for TEAM by listing it as a “Buy.”
+The predicted price for TEAM in the upcoming period, according to Citigroup is $430 based on the research report published on January 25th of the current year 2022.

-Goldman, on the other hand, stated in their research note that they expect to see TEAM reach a price target of $375.
-The rating they have provided for TEAM stocks is “Neutral” according to the report published on December 16th, 2021.
+KeyBanc Capital Markets, on the other hand, stated in their research note that they expect to see TEAM reach a price target of $442.
+The rating they have provided for TEAM stocks is “Overweight” according to the report published on December 22nd, 2021.

-Wolfe Research gave a rating of “Outperform” to TEAM, setting the target price at $500 in the report published on October 29th of the previous year.
+Goldman gave a rating of “Neutral” to TEAM, setting the target price at $375 in the report published on December 16th of the previous year.

 Stock Fundamentals for TEAM